 More than 100 student organizations offer something for everyone.
 If politics is your thing, you can join the College Democrats or the College Republicans.
 You might want to complement your academic interests through organizations such as the Spanish Club or the Chemistry Club.
 Performers will be interested in CenterStage Theatre Company or Redline A Cappella.
 If you are looking to serve there are plenty of options, including Best Buddies and Relay for Life.

 Service and faith are at the heart of our mission, and we welcome students of all religious backgrounds.
 The Office of Campus Ministry sponsors service opportunities and programs and events.
 We offer daily service opportunities in the D.C. community, and domestic and international mission trips.

 Our campus is the largest and greenest in Washington, D.C.
 You’ll find places to study under a tree, basketball courts for pick-up games, wide-open lawns for games of Frisbee, newly renovated, energy-efficient buildings with historic character, and residence halls that offer a variety of living options.
 The campus is part of the charming Brookland neighborhood.
-We’re in our own small college town with a restaurants, artist studios, new apartments, and farmer’s market right nearby.
+We’re in our own small college town with restaurants, artist studios, new apartments, and a farmers market right nearby.